Winnipeg Free Press

-The Free Press (or FP; founded as the Manitoba Free Press; previously known as the Winnipeg Free Press) is a daily (excluding Sunday) broadsheet newspaper in Winnipeg, Manitoba, Canada.
+The Winnipeg Free Press (founded as the Manitoba Free Press) is a daily (excluding Sunday) broadsheet newspaper in Winnipeg, Manitoba, Canada.
 It provides coverage of local, provincial, national, and international news, as well as current events in sports, business, and entertainment and various consumer-oriented features, such as homes and automobiles appear on a weekly basis.

-The WFP was founded in 1872, only two years after Manitoba became part of Canada, in 1870.
-The WFP's founding predated Winnipeg's own incorporation, in 1873.
+The Free Press was founded in 1872, only two years after Manitoba became part of Canada, in 1870.
+The newspaper's founding predated Winnipeg's own incorporation, in 1873.
 The Winnipeg Free Press has since become the oldest newspaper in Western Canada that is still active.

 Timeline

-November 30, 1872: The Manitoba Free Press was launched by William Fisher Luxton and John A. Kenny.
+On November 30, 1872, the Manitoba Free Press was launched by William Fisher Luxton and John A. Kenny.
 Luxton bought a press in New York City and, along with Kenny, rented a shack at 555 Main Street, near the present corner of Main Street and James Avenue.

-1874: The paper moved to a new building on Main Street, across from St. Mary Avenue.
+In 1874, the paper moved to a new building on Main Street, across from St. Mary Avenue.

-1882: Control of the Free Press was passed on to Clifford Sifton.
+In 1882, control of the Free Press was passed on to Clifford Sifton.
 The organization subsequently moved to a building on McDermot Avenue, where it would remain until 1900.

-1900: The paper moved to a new address on McDermot Avenue at Albert Street.
+In 1900, the paper moved to a new address on McDermot Avenue at Albert Street.

-1901: John Wesley Dafoe served as president, editor-in-chief, and editorial writer for the WFP until 1944.
+In 1901, John Wesley Dafoe served as president, editor-in-chief, and editorial writer for the WFP until 1944.

-1905: The newspaper moved to a four-storey building at Portage and Garry.
+In 1905, the newspaper moved to a four-storey building at Portage and Garry.